 After capturing Gorlim, one of Barahir's resistant outlaws, Sauron offers to reunite him with his captive wife, Eilinel, if Gorlim betrays the whereabouts of Barahir and his men.
 Once Sauron obtains the information, he informs Gorlim that Eilinel is dead and he had only seen a phantom, and promptly kills him.

 When the people of Ulfang betray the Union of Maedhros, Morgoth "rewards" them by relocating them to Hithlum and barring the exit.

 Roaring Rampage of Revenge: Fëanor, and later Fingolfin, both vs. Morgoth.
 Fingolfin has more success, but it gets them both killed.

 Royals Who Actually Do Something: Practically every ruler of Elves and Men in Beleriand, and at least one Dwarf lord (Azaghâl), fought on the front lines against Morgoth at one point or another.

-Satan: Morgoth is quite intentionally Tolkien's version of the Christian Devil.
+Satanic Archetype: Morgoth is quite intentionally Tolkien's version of the Christian Devil.